CobaltFusion/DebugViewPP/README.md

 - fixed issue #140: Highlight filters take precidence over other filters for coloring of the entire line
 - add beep-filter for monitoring without seeing the screen
 - fixed un-pause problem
+- Clear Log now releases the message buffer instead of reusing the memory (might be useful when running debugview for a very long time)

 Download Latest
 ----------------